lotharen17/Logs-API-to-ClickHouse-connector/README.md

-# :uk: Yandex.Metrika Logs API to ClickHouse Python connector :bar_chart:
+# :uk: Yandex.Metrica Logs API to ClickHouse Python connector :bar_chart:

-  This extractor was developed by **ex-Yandex.Metrika employee** as a pet project during emigration's depression.
+  This extractor was developed by **ex-Yandex.Metrica employee** as a pet project during emigration's depression.
 In honour of all of my ex-colleagues.

   Concepts used:
   - OOP;